osism/osism.github.io/docs/guides/configuration-guide/rookify.md

 :::warning

 Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_.
 Nevertheless, it is **strongly advised** to test Rookify in a controlled environment first, such as the [OSISM testbed](https://github.com/osism/testbed).
-Addition ure that precautionary backups are made, and all other necessary safety measures are in place.
+Additionally ensure that precautionary backups are made and all other necessary safety measures are in place.

 :::